-As far as our daily activities are concerned, much of what we used to do offline (or in real life) like shopping, paying bills, watching TV and movies have intuitively transitioned their way to an online form.
+As far as our daily activities are concerned, much of what we used to do offline (or in real life) like shopping, paying bills, and watching TV and movies have intuitively transitioned their way to an online form.
 So, now that much of what we do in life has been associated with the internet, how sure are you about online security and privacy?

 With Silicon Valley’s conquest for data outsourcing and the consequences of the Cambridge Analytica Facebook scandal, consumers are starting to think twice about the internet’s foundation for information security and online privacy.
 And while this is the Internet we are talking about where misinformation is treated as fact and fraudulent activities abound, one could not help but wonder if data security and online privacy still exist (if they did at all).